ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 # Overview

-This walkthrough shows you how to install the Dropliot Auth0 skill, set up a compatible Auth0 client, and configure the two to work together to provide authentication for your ecosystem.
+This walkthrough shows you how to install the Dropliot Auth0 conduit, set up a compatible Auth0 client, and configure the two to work together to provide authentication for your ecosystem.
 It consists of 3 parts:

-* Create/Configure Auth0 Client
+* Create/Configure Auth0 client
-* Install Droplit Auth0 Skill
+* Install Droplit Auth0 conduit
-* Configure Droplit Auth0 skill to communicate with Auth0 client
+* Configure Droplit Auth0 conduit to communicate with Auth0 client

-Once this is completed, users in your ecosystem will be able to authenticate through Atuh0 using one of Auth0's 3rd party service such as Facebook, Auth0, Microsoft, Google, etc.
+Once this is completed, users in your ecosystem will be able to authenticate through either Auth0 or one of Auth0's 3rd party services such as Facebook, Microsoft, Google, etc.

 # Setup Auth0 Client